Three Factors That Lead To Chronic Nasal and Sinus Problems And How To Fix Them

 Mucosa – the moist lining of the nasal and sinus passages.
 Under the microscope mucosa is a microscopically thin lining coated with small, hair-like structures (cilia).

-Mucociliary Clearance – the healthy flow of thin, watery mucus pushed along continuously by the cilia.
+Mucociliary Clearance – the healthy flow of thin, watery mucus pushed along continuously by the cilia, or microscopic hairs that line the nasal and sinus passages.
 This is a very efficient system that has essentially broken down in patients with chronic nasal and sinus problems.
 Just as tears sweep across the eye to clean it every time we blink, mucociliary clearance is vital to keeping the nasal and sinus passages clear of debris, allergens, viruses, bacteria, and fungi.
 This flow can be halted by viral infection and inflammation, which cause an increase in mucus secretion and an inability to clear it from the nose and sinuses (rhinosinusitis).
-This buildup of mucus, creates a protein-rich medium in a warm, dark, moist environment that is just perfect for growing bacteria!
+This buildup of mucus creates a protein-rich medium in a warm, dark, moist environment that is just perfect for growing bacteria!

 Sinuses – these are air-filled chambers or hollow parts of the skull.
 They are lined with mucosa, which keep the sinuses sterile by mucociliary clearance through very narrow passages into the nasal passage.